AndreKuratomi/StorageLogistic/.multilingual_readmes/README_en-uk.md

 WINDOWS:

-Obs: In case of any mistake similar to this one:
+Obs: In case of any error message similar to this one:

 ```
 unable to access 'https://github.com/AndreKuratomi/StorageLogistic.git/': SSL certificate problem: self-signed certificate in certificate chain